opendistro-for-elasticsearch/alerting-kibana-plugin/README.md

 To build the plugin's distributable zip simply run `yarn build`.

-Example output: `./build/opendistro-alerting-0.7.0.0.zip`
+Example output: `./build/opendistroAlertingKibana-1.12.0.0.zip`

 ## Run

 - `yarn start`

-  Starts Kibana on the root directory (not alerting plugin directory) and includes this plugin.
+  Starts Kibana and includes this plugin.
 Kibana will be available on `localhost:5601`.
+  Please run in the Kibana root directory.

 - `yarn test:jest`